 A White House-designated “thought leader” on Donald’s own Great American Economic Revival Industry Groups — a panel of experts and CEOs the administration has assembled this week to determine how and when to reopen the U.S. economy — said this:

-“Larry Lindsey, a former economic adviser to President George W. Bush, … was invited by House Minority Leader Kevin McCarthy (R-Calif.) to give an overview of the U.S.-China trade war.
+“Larry Lindsey, a former economic adviser to President George W. Bush … was invited by House Minority Leader Kevin McCarthy (R-Calif.) to give an overview of the U.S.-China trade war.
 Lindsey also [brought] research on Trump’s character, telling Republican lawmakers that he had asked two psychologists to evaluate the president from afar.
 The professionals found that Trump was a ‘10 out of 10 narcissist.’ … ‘That’s what he scored.’
 Lindsey said … Trump’s behavior [was] a symptom of his upbringing and a mother who didn’t pay enough attention to him. … Lindsey also compared Trump’s long-term planning ability to that of an ‘empty chair.’”

 (Itkowitz, Colby & DeBonis, Mike; “Former Bush Official Puts Trump on the Couch: A ‘10 out of 10 Narcissist’”; The Washington Post; 5/15/2019.)

-OK, George W. Bush adviser Larry Lindsey saying Trump has mommy issues might have been inaccurate.
+OK, former George W. Bush adviser Larry Lindsey saying Trump has mommy issues might have been inaccurate.
 Clearly we know it’s the daddy issues that are much more consequential to Donald’s pathology.

 “10 out of 10 narcissist”?
 Old news.

 Calling the president an “empty chair” in characterizing his long-term planning ability, however, is just wrong.
 Empty chair implies no planning, no action.
 But we would be so much better off if Donald simply did nothing while in office.
 To the contrary, he’s done tremendous damage through most of his actions.
-And his long-term planning has been spot on (as the kids like to say): he continues to enrich himself corruptly, and he’s stayed out of prison despite numerous felonies.
+And his long-term planning has been spot on (as the kids like to say): He continues to enrich himself corruptly, and he’s stayed out of prison despite numerous felonies.

 Total Authority